sdiehl/wiwinwlh/tutorial.md

 language that was ubiquitous in web development during the 90s and 00s.
 Javascript is most kindly described as a language that "just happened" and an enduring testament to human capacity to route around problems.

+**Main difference**: Like many web technologies Javascript just happened and it's design was dominated by economic factors.
+Haskell was designed by experts in the PL domain and avoids success at the cost of going down the wrong path.

 Javascripts implementations include *NodeJS*, *V8* and *spidermoneky*.